Default S3 method

 terms

-a character vector of term labels specifying the set of component functions to be modeled.
-If not passed, terms includes all main effects, and all interactions if interaction is TRUE.
+a character vector of term labels or formula, specifying the set of component functions to be modeled.
+If not passed, terms includes all main effects, and all second-order interactions if interactions is TRUE.

 singular.ok